limedrop-byte/limebyte-blog/README.md

-This repo is the base that the Limebyte Labs blog is built on, we have a short video walkthrough on it here: https://www.youtube.com/watch?v=R4l2rTSXWhY
+Welcome to the Limebyte Labs blog platform!
+This repository contains the foundational codebase that powers our blog.
+For a comprehensive overview, check out our video walkthrough: https://www.youtube.com/watch?v=R4l2rTSXWhY

-This repo won't be maintained, as our blog is forked from the current stage you see in the video walkrhough.
+Please note that this repository serves as a reference implementation and won't receive ongoing maintenance, as we've forked it to create our production blog

 # Limebyte Blog